You are currently viewing How to Force Quit on Windows: 5 Easy Ways to Close Frozen Applications

 Steps:

 1. Press Ctrl + Shift + Esc to open Task Manager directly.
+You can also press Control + Alt + Delete to access the options screen.

 2. Find the unresponsive program in the list.

 3. Click it, then press “End Task”.
+Click End Task to complete the step and force quit the unresponsive app.

 how to force quit an app on windows